242 S Coastal Hwy, Midway, GA 31320

 #2 A mattress protector

-Let's face it - Birth is messy.
-You should have something over your bed to sleep your mattress and good sheets from being ruined.
+Let's face it - birth can be messy.
+You should have something over your bed to protect your mattress and good sheets from being ruined.
 You can buy a fancy waterproof protector, or simply employ the following strategy:

 1) Get a cheap shower curtain liner at the dollar store

 You're about to burn a LOT of calories!
-Throughout your labor, we'll be encouraging you to replenish those calories.
-Try to focus on energy sources that are easy to digest, and provide electrolytes as well.
-Gatorade, honey sticks, fruit, granola bars, etc. are all good options.
+Throughout your labor, we'll be encouraging you to eat and drink.
+Try to focus on energy sources that are calorie-dense and easy to digest, and provide electrolytes as well.
+Electrolyte drinks, honey sticks, fruit, yogurt, applesauce, yogurt, popsicles, fruit snacks, etc. are all good options.

 Copyright © 2025 Coastal Midwifery and Women's Health - All Rights Reserved.